Experimental action research as the preferred methodology in social, behavioral, health and human sciences

 Baumeister, R.F. & Leary, M.R.
 (1997).
 Writing narrative literature reviews.
 Review of General Psychology, 1 , 311-320.

 Berger, P. L., & Luckmann, T. (1966).
-The social construction of reality: A treatise in the sociology of knowledge.
+The social construction of reality: A review in the sociology of knowledge.
 Penguin Books.

 Bryman, A. (2016).
 Social research methods (5th ed.).
 Oxford University Press.